cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

 {{< figure src="/images/hypermodern-python-01/opera_crop01.jpg" link="/images/hypermodern-python-01/opera_crop01.jpg" >}}

-Welcome to a whirlwind tour of the Python ecosystem in late 2019!
+Welcome to a whirlwind tour of the Python ecosystem in early 2020!

+On New Year 2020, more than a decade of coexistence of Python 2 and 3 [has come to a close](https://www.python.org/doc/sunset-python-2/).
+The Python landscape had changed considerably over this period: a host of new tools and best practices continued to improve the Python developer experience.
+At the same time, their adoption was lagging behind, due to the constraints of legacy support.

+Time to show how to build a Python project for *hypermodernists!* [^1]

 This is a guide to modern Python tooling with a focus on simplicity and minimalism.
 It will walk you through the creation of a complete and up-to-date Python project structure, with unit tests, static analysis, type-checking, documentation, and continuous integration and delivery.

-On New Year 2020, more than a decade of coexistence of Python 2 and 3 [will come to a close](https://www.python.org/doc/sunset-python-2/).
-The Python landscape has changed significantly over this period, and a host of new tools and best practices continue to improve the Python developer experience.
-At the same time, their adoption has lagged behind, due to the constraints of legacy support.

-Time to show how to build a Python project for *hypermodernists!* [^1]

 [^1]: The title of this guide is inspired by the book *Die hypermoderne
     Schachpartie* (The hypermodern chess game), written by [Savielly